iravelmakina/eigenvectors/README.md

 ## Part One: Eigenvalues and Eigenvectors Calculation

 ### Task Description
 Write a function that takes a square matrix and returns its eigenvalues and eigenvectors using the NumPy library.
-Additionally, verify the equality \(A \cdot v = \lambda \cdot v\) for each eigenvalue and corresponding eigenvector.
+Additionally, verify the equality A v = λ v for each eigenvalue and corresponding eigenvector.

 ### Recommended Libraries
 - NumPy